TonyMeiDeveloper/GuideOnTheSide/MoreResources/TerminalSSH.md

 You should know some Terminal Commands that are commonly use.
 First is ls which lists and shows all the files and folders on your current directory.
+Note that after you entered a command, press enter/return to submit it.

 ```
 ls